michaelpelletiere/michaelpelletiere/README.md

 <h1 align = 'center'> 👋 Hi, I’m Mike. </h1>
 <h3 align = 'center' > I am a current IT Student and recent Microsoft Software and Systems Academy Graduate! </h3>
 👀 I’m interested in a Program/Product Management role in Technology.
 I would like to explore Customer Facing Roles. <br></br>
-📌 Searching for work in the Seattle, WA and Denver, CO areas! <br></br>
+📌 Searching for work in the Nashville, Seattle, or Denver areas! <br></br>
 🌱 I currently have AZ-900.
 I’m currently studying for PMI-PMP, AI-900, AZ-104, and SEC+. <br></br>
 💞️ I’m looking to collaborate on any projects, reach out if you are interested! <br></br>
 📫 Reach me at michael.pelletiere@outlook.com.
 You can also find out more about me at https://www.linkedin.com/in/michael-pelletiere. <br></br>